 No wonder many with adult separation anxiety disorder are over-involved parents and overbearing partners.
 And no wonder the adults and children on the receiving end suffer terribly.

-As with any mood or anxiety disorder, the cause of adult separation anxiety disorder is that all too familiar combo of nature and nurture – varying on a per case basis.
+As with any mood or anxiety disorder, the cause of separation anxiety disorder in adults is that all too familiar combo of nature and nurture.

-Instead of opening that frustrating can of worms, we’ll go with these risk factors…
+Instead of opening that frustrating can of worms, we’ll go with risk factors…

-- Diagnosis of generalized anxiety disorder, post-traumatic stress disorder, panic disorder, social anxiety disorder, agoraphobia, bipolarity, depression, and personality disorders (emphasis on cluster B)
+- Diagnosis of generalized anxiety disorder, posttraumatic stress disorder, panic disorder, social anxiety disorder, agoraphobia, bipolar disorder, depression, and personality disorders (emphasis on cluster B)

 - Traumatic separation such as loss of a loved one or divorce